DylanFrancisco/Flashcard_WebApp_CS426/README.md

 ### Flashcard Management:
   Users can add, edit, and delete flashcards within sets.
 Flashcards can include terms, definitions, and images for both the term and definition (side eye to Quizlet).

-### AI Auto-Flashcard Generation:
+### AI Auto-Flashcard Generation [Uses OPENAI API]:
   Users can upload PDFs to generate flashcards, which will populate new cards with pre-filled based on the content and optional prompt.
-[Uses OPENAI API]

-### NLP Video Recommenadtion:
+### NLP Video Recommenadtion [Uses custom-built NLP Server & Database]:
   Requires set up of: https://github.com/HNKunwar/NLP-Educational-Video-Recommendations Sends flashcard data to server which processes and returns recommended videos based on flashcards.
 Currently only supports Math, Biology, Chemistry, Physics, Economics, and (some) Computer Science.
-[Uses custom-built NLP Server & Database]

 ### AutoSave Feature:
   Changes to flashcards and sets are automatically saved to prevent data loss.